munkhdorj-m/Python-exercise-5-Loop-2/README.md

 **Problem:**

-Print the sum of first n odd natural numbers.
+Find the sum of first n odd natural numbers.
 _If input is 5.
 The odd numbers are: 1 3 5 7 9_

 **Example:**